ODM2/CZ-Manager/docs/source/index.rst

 Primary Installation
 --------------------
-See Docker Folder for dockerhub installation instructions or
+See Docker Folder for dockerhub installation instructions this is the fastest way to get started or

 .. code:: bash